kylegranger/Mumblepad2/README.md

 # test

 The test application runs various block checking scenarios, and well as profiling each of the render engines.
 It must be run from the same directory as the testfiles (i.e., the root).
-After successfully building, the executable will be located in the out directory
+After a successful build, the executable will be located in the `out` directory

 To run it: